mwilsoncoding/visilitator/CONTRIBUTING.md

 The devcontainer includes `psql` for convenience.
 The PostgreSQL serivce responds to the hostname, `pg`.
 Connection credentials can be found in the [dev environment configuration](https://www.docker.com/products/docker-desktop/).

+The RabbitMQ service includes an HTTP management endpoint that will be accessible at `localhost:15672` once VSCode is fully up.
+This interface can be used to create/delete queues, publish messages, etc.

 ### Usage

 From a terminal in the VSCode devcontainer, run: